 Rongke Xie, who serves as Deputy General Manager of Guangzhou Casa Communication Technology LTD, one of our subsidiaries, is the sister of Lucy Xie, our Senior Vice President of Operations and a member of our board of directors.
-We paid Rongke Xie \$159,609 in total compensation in the year ended December 31, 2017 for her services as an employee.
-During the three months ended March 31, 2018, we paid Rongke Xie \$79,279 in total compensation for her services as an employee.
+We paid Rongke Xie \$143,077 in total compensation in the year ended December 31, 2018 for her services as an employee.